 Our services are free, however, clients are required to pay any and all costs associated with the representation such as government or agency-imposed filing or application fees.

 Does the ELC field quick questions or accept walk-ins?

-No. However, the ELC presents community workshops on topics of general interests to entrepreneurs each semester, such as choice of business entity, obtaining non-profit tax exempt status, and the fundamentals of trademark, copyright and other intellectual property law, that are designed to provide entrepreneurs who are not accepted as clients with answers to common legal questions.
+No. However, the ELC often presents community workshops on topics of general interest to entrepreneurs, such as choice of business entity, obtaining non-profit tax exempt status, and the fundamentals of trademark, copyright and other intellectual property law, that are designed to provide entrepreneurs who are not accepted as clients with answers to common legal questions.
 See our events page for more information about upcoming events.